Recommendations

 8

-We recommended that processes be strengthened to ensure that all non-HPC staff receive end-of-life training.
+We recommended that processes be strengthened to ensure that construction site inspection documentation includes all the required elements.

 Closure Date: